jjforce17/cpsc210timescheduler/README.md

 ## User Stories
 - As a user, I want to be able to add a new group to my app.
+(Phase 1 done)
-- As a user, I want to be able to add any number of members X to my current group Y.
+- As a user, I want to be able to add any number of members X to my current group Y. (Phase 1 done) (Multi requirement)
-- As a user, I want to be able to select unavailable time slots of my current user/member X.
+- As a user, I want to be able to select unavailable time slots of my current user/member X. (Phase 1 done)
 - As a user, I want to be able to select the duration of the group activity.
+(Phase 1 done)
 - As a user, I want to be able to create multiple group activities.
 - As a user, I want to be able to list all available activity times for the group.
+(Phase 1 done) (List requirement)
 - As a user, I want to see if it is actually not possible for the group to meet.
+(Phase 1 done)
 - As a user, I want to be able to edit time slots of a member after available time slots have been shown.